With energy prices increasing, there are a few processes you can take to decrease the cost of heating and cooling your house in Rochester.

 Comfort systems frequently use more energy than any other appliance in your residence.
 This is shown on your monthly utility expenses, but it’s critical to realize utility expenses can be managed in a few ways.

 Maintenance: One method to control heating and cooling prices is to request yearly tune-ups.
-Furnace maintenance and AC maintenance helps your comfort systems operate correctly and efficiently.
+Furnace maintenance helps your comfort systems operate correctly and efficiently.
 Running dusty HVAC equipment could lead to decreased efficiency and damage to your system.

 High efficiency: If you’re looking to buy for a new heating and cooling system, think over buying a high-efficiency system.
 They’re designed to lower your energy expenses and save natural resources.
 When choosing a new home comfort unit, check for the HVAC energy-efficiency ratings—SEER for air conditioners and AFUE for furnaces.
 The better the SEER or AFUE, the greater the efficiency and savings.